Chi-Cal Rivers Fund 2020 Request for Proposals

 Once grant agreements are finalized, funds will typically be paid to grantees on a reimbursable basis.
 Funds may be advanced to qualified grantees on an as-needed basis.

 Fund partners will host a webinar on June 10, 2020 at 10:00 AM Central Time.
 The webinar will provide: additional information about funding priorities; in-depth review of the proposal narrative and highlighting priority project elements; examples of past projects; tips for submitting competitive proposals; and answers to participant questions.
 Prospective applicants are strongly encouraged to participate.
-Webinar participants can register by clicking here.
+Webinar participants can view the recording by clicking here.

 HOW TO APPLY